 SMFA Studio Art

-Join our community of artists and makers, and spend your summer building a portfolio of new and exciting artwork!
-Engage with SMFA at Tufts’ interdisciplinary approach to art making and create conceptually sophisticated artwork.
+Join our community of artists and makers, and spend your summer exploring known and new mediums and developing as an artist.
+Take art school for a test drive by engaging with SMFA at Tufts’ interdisciplinary approach to art making and create conceptually sophisticated artwork.
 As you learn to work with new materials and deepen your understanding of familiar mediums, you will make connections to bigger ideas.

-Over the course of the program, you will participate in virtual foundations classes that will blur the lines between disciplines.
-Taught by a team of qualified artists and educators, these classes will include instruction to technical skills such as drawing, painting, sculpture, and digital media; allowing you to build a portfolio of materially complex, intentional works of art.
+Over the course of the program, you will participate in foundation classes that will blur the lines between disciplines.
+Led by a team of qualified artists and educators, students will get instruction on advancing technical skills such as drawing, painting, sculpture, and animation; allowing you to build a portfolio of materially complex, intentional works of art.

-Virtual group critiques lead by instructors, virtual field trips to local museums and galleries, and an artist statement workshop will facilitate analysis and contextualization of art within the real world, encouraging you to think deeply about what it means to make art!
+Group critiques led by instructors, field trips to local museums and galleries, and a critical studies class will facilitate analysis and contextualization of art within the real world, encouraging you to think deeply about what it means to make art!

 - Expand your art practice with the introduction of new materials and ideas

-- Work one-on-one virtually with faculty to develop your portfolio
+- Work one-on-one with faculty and staff to develop your portfolio

-- Virtual exposure to renowned art institutions in Boston
+- Exposure to renowned art institutions in Boston

 Note: this page represents our best expectations for the program we will deliver this summer, but due to the ever-evolving situation, is subject to change.
 We will update this page as new information becomes available.